 But then building such an infrastructure would normally require a huge capital investment for networking equipment, servers, data storage, power supply, cooling, physical space, and others, which could run up to tens or even hundreds of thousands of euros.
 To acquire an asset this costly, you’d have to take in debt and be burdened by the ensuing amortisation.

 If you’ve got volumes of cash stashed in your vault, cost might not be a problem.
 But then if you really have so much savings, wouldn’t it be more prudent to use it for other sales-generating projects?
-An extensive marketing endeavor perhaps?
+An extensive marketing endeavour perhaps?

 A capital expenditure of this magnitude and nature, which normally has to be approved by shareholders, can be regarded as a high financial risk.
 What if business doesn’t do well and you wouldn’t need all that computing power?
 What if the benefits expected from the IT investment are not realised?
 You cannot easily convert your IT infrastructure into cash.